 The direct and indirect impact is dramatic.
-As noted above,

-millions of Americans would lose access to premium tax credits in the 34 states in the federal Marketplace, which would make coverage unaffordable for millions and increase the number of uninsured across the country.
+As noted above, millions of Americans would lose access to premium tax credits in the 34 states in the federal Marketplace, which would make coverage unaffordable for millions and increase the number of uninsured across the country.
 The impact would be felt by more than those who receive premium tax credits.
-Insurance premiums would skyrocket for those seeking coverage both inside and outside the Marketplaces, with and without tax credits - premiums would increase an estimated 35 percent (about \$1,460 per year) for consumers who buy coverage inside and outside the Marketplaces.18
+Insurance premiums would skyrocket for those seeking coverage both inside and outside the Marketplaces, with and without tax credits - premiums would increase an estimated 35 percent (about \$1,460 per year) for consumers who buy coverage inside and outside the Marketplaces.17

-Why would the loss of tax credits be felt more broadly, increase premiums, and potentially destabilize insurance markets?19 The fact is that Congress designed the ACA as a "three-legged stool" made up of three interwoven pieces: the individual coverage requirement, insurance market reforms (such as no denial for pre-existing condition) and premium subsidies.
-Eliminating one leg of the stool may lead to what is often referred to as an insurance "death spiral."20 A lot of it has to do with the fact that these ACA provisions are interwoven in the law.
+Why would the loss of tax credits be felt more broadly, increase premiums, and potentially destabilize insurance markets?18 The fact is that Congress designed the ACA as a "three-legged stool" made up of three interwoven pieces: the individual coverage requirement, insurance market reforms (such as no denial for pre-existing condition) and premium subsidies.
+Eliminating one leg of the stool may lead to what is often referred to as an insurance "death spiral."
+19 A lot of it has to do with the fact that these ACA provisions are interwoven in the law.
 Eliminating tax credits would make coverage unaffordable for many more individuals, and if coverage is unaffordable for a consumer (e.g., insurance costs more than 8 percent of a person's income), he or she is exempt from the requirement to have coverage (also called the individual mandate).
-Estimates indicate that about 83 percent of individuals who were eligible for subsidies for Marketplace coverage in the FFM would become exempt from the requirement to have insurance if those subsidies are no longer available.21
+Estimates indicate that about 83 percent of individuals who were eligible for subsidies for Market-